MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-facebook.md

 ## Connect a bot to Facebook Workplace

+> [!NOTE]
+> Starting on December 16, 2019, Workplace by Facebook is changing security model for custom integrations.
+Current integrations built with Microsoft Bot Framework need to be updated to use Bot Framework Adapter (available in JavaScript/Node.js) and deployed using a Web App on Azure.
+New Workplace bots that are developed using Microsoft Bot Framework should also use the JavaScript Facebook adapter.
+Learn more about [using Facebook adapter](https://aka.ms/botframework-workplace-adapter).
+Instructions below will work only until December 16, 2019.

 See the [Workplace Help Center](https://workplace.facebook.com/help/work/) to learn more about Facebook Workplace and [Workplace Developer Documentation](https://developers.facebook.com/docs/workplace) for guidelines about developing for Facebook Workplace.

 To configure a bot to communicate using Facebook Workplace, create a custom integration and connect the bot to it.